 Närhälsan is the largest primary health provider in Scandinavia.
-We have 6,000 members of staff at 400 different clinics and centers in Region Västra Götaland, covering 50 professional categories.
+We have hundreds of clinics and centers in Region Västra Götaland, covering 50 professional categories.
+Work with us!

 To apply for job vacancies at Närhälsan, you must hold a license to practice in professions within the Swedish healthcare system, have good knowledge of the Swedish language and also be well acquainted with the current healthcare legislation.